KomengTech/language-getx/README.md

 }
 </code></pre>

-## Adding Additional Translation Model
+## Adding Additional Translation Model:
 To add another label model you can add the model in the **locale_model.dart** file.
 For example adding a labels home model:
 <pre lang="javascript"><code>
 locale_model.dart